-Restricted fixed asset funds represent the investment in fixed assets, net of accumulated depreciation, and includes the value of fixed assets transferred to the Academy Trust on conversion of the Schools within the Academy Trust and the value of fixed assets transferred from academies joining the Trust in the current or previous years, together with any capital expenditure funded from restricted or unrestricted funds.
+Restricted fixed asset funds represent the investment in fixed assets, net of accumulated depreciation, together with any capital expenditure funded from restricted or unrestricted funds.
 Unspent capital grants and capital income are also held in this fund and their use is restricted to the capital projects for which the grant awarded.